dkarpa/dkarpa.github.io/_projects/ana.md

 <div class="caption">
 This example tree illustrates how respondents sequentially filter information.
 Responsibility acts as the strongest early divider: when no institution is accountable, respondents behave very differently than when responsibility is assigned.
 Lower branches then reveal “red flag” attributes — especially human involvement and appeal rights — that drive acceptance probabilities.
+It seems that respondents are *avoiding* a specific level they don’t like.
+This pattern is more consistent with [regret minimization](https://academic.oup.com/ej/article-abstract/92/368/805/5220411)—than with standard **utility maximization**.

 </div>

 ---